simonedigregorio11/simonedigregorio11.github.io/homework2/index.md

 # **Datasets and Distributions**

-## **Introduction**
+# **Introduction**

-In statistical science and data analysis, two fundamental concepts underpin almost every empirical and theoretical study: the dataset and the distribution.
+In statistical science and data analysis, two fundamental concepts underpin almost every empirical and theoretical study: the **dataset** and the **distribution**.
 While a dataset represents the organized collection of observed data, a distribution expresses the probabilistic or empirical structure underlying that data.
 Understanding these concepts is essential for correctly designing experiments, modeling phenomena, and interpreting results.

 ## **The Concept of a Dataset**

-A dataset is a structured collection of data, typically organized in a tabular or hierarchical format, representing measurements or observations about one or more variables.
+A dataset is a structured collection of data, typically organized in a tabular or hierarchical format, representing measurements or observations about one or more **variables**.

 Formally, a dataset D can be defined as: